-Aruj Industries Limited (PSX: ARUJ) was established in 1992 under the Companies Ordinance, 1984.
-It manufactures Fusible Interlining and dying/bleaching/stitching of fabric.
-The company’s factory is located in Lahore, Punjab.
-Aruj Industries Apparel division sells its products (denim and non-denim) to customers in UK, Europe and the US.
+Aruj Industries Limited (PSX: ARUJ) was set up in 1992, under the Companies Ordinance, 1984.
+The company manufactures Fusible Interlining and dying/bleaching/stitching of fabric at its factory in Lahore.
+The export destinations for both, denim and non-denim products from its apparel division are UK, Europe and the US.

 Historical operational performance